-Charles S. Hanskat is the current American Shotcrete Association Executive Director.
+Charles Hanskat is the current American Shotcrete Association Executive Director.
 He received his BS and MS in civil engineering from the University of Florida, Gainesville, FL.
 Hanskat is a licensed professional engineer in several states.
 He has been involved in the design, construction, and evaluation of environmental concrete and shotcrete structures for over 35 years.
-Hanskat is also a member of ACI Committees 301, Specifications for Structural Concrete; 350, Environmental Engineering Concrete Structures; 371, Elevated Tanks with Concrete Pedestals; 372, Tanks Wrapped with Wire or Strand; 376, Concrete Structures for Refrigerated Liquefied Gas Containment; 506, Shotcreting; and Joint ACI-ASCE Committee 334, Concrete Shell Design and Construction.
+Hanskat is also a member of ACI Committees 301, Specifications for Structural Concrete; 322, Concrete Pool and Watershape Code; 350, Environmental Engineering Concrete Structures; 371, Elevated Tanks with Concrete Pedestals; 372, Tanks Wrapped with Wire or Strand; 376, Concrete Structures for Refrigerated Liquefied Gas Containment; 506, Shotcreting; and Joint ACI-ASCE Committee 334, Concrete Shell Design and Construction.
 Hanskat’s service to the American Society of Civil Engineers (ASCE), the National Society of Professional Engineers (NSPE), and the Florida Engineering Society (FES) in over 50 committee and officer positions at the national, state, and local levels was highlighted when he served as State President of FES and then as National Director of NSPE.
 He served as a District Director of Tau Beta Pi from 1977 to 2002.
 He is a Fellow of ACI, ASCE, and FES and a member of ACI, NSPE, ASTM International, and ASCC.

 Michael Morrison has 28 years of experience in project management related to construction materials testing and evaluation and development and execution of training programs within the construction industry.
-He serves as Manager, Certification Program Development, for the American Concrete Institute (ACI) and leads the development of potential new certification programs and assists ACI Subcommittees with current Board-approved programs.
+He serves as Manager, Certification Program Development, for the American Concrete Institute (ACI) and leads the development of potential new certification programs, assisting ACI Subcommittees with current Board-approved programs.
 He also serves as ACI's certification representative to standards development organizations and specifying agencies to promote inclusion of language requiring certification programs in standards and specifications.
 Mike is the past president of the ACI Illinois Chapter and an active member of ASTM and sits on the Executive Committee of C09-Concrete and Aggregates, as well as the C01, Cement Lime and Gypsum, Executive Committee.

 Mike Tholen, PhD, PE, is Managing Director, Engineering & Professional Development, at the American Concrete Institute (ACI).
 He received his BS in architectural engineering, with distinction, in 1992, his MS in civil engineering in 1995, and his PhD in civil engineering in 1996 from the University of Kansas.
 He previously worked at ACI as the Engineering Editor of Concrete International.
 Prior to joining ACI in 2005, he spent over 8 years as a structural engineer in the Aviation and Architecture Division at Burns & McDonnell Engineering Company in Kansas City, MO.